 Date of Resignation Amount of Refund

-Before the First day of Classes 100%
+First and Second day of Classes 100%

-First through the Fourth day of Classes 50%
+Third and Fourth day of Classes 50%

 Students who fail to cancel or resign from classes according to the above schedule will be charged for all fees associated with their registration.
 Once students enroll for classes, they must resign in accordance to the above schedule in order not to be assessed registration fees.

-Add/Drop Fee Adjustment: Students who apply for and are permitted a reduction in hours scheduled during the first seven class days (before the first day of classes in Summer) will be issued a full refund of the per credit hour fee for the number of hours dropped and applicable student self-assessed fees.
+Add/Drop Fee Adjustment: Students who apply for and are permitted a reduction in hours scheduled during the first seven class days (two class days in the Summer) will be issued a full refund of the per credit hour fee for the number of hours dropped and applicable student self-assessed fees.
 No refunds will be issued for a reduction in credit hours after the seventh day.
 Students who add classes during the schedule adjustment period are required to pay the additional fee assessment in accordance to the fee payment schedule.